Skip to content

 1. Turn off the power to the outdoor unit as well.

 3. Inspect for damage.
-Look for bent fins or signs of critters making homes in your unit.
+Look for bent fins or signs of critters making homes inside your unit.

 4. Apply your cleaner.
-If you're using SpeedyFoam, apply it according to the directions.
-It will foam up and cling to the coils.
+If you're using SpeedyFoam, apply it carefully according to the directions.
+It will foam up and cling tightly to the coils.

 6. Rinse thoroughly after the recommended time.
-This is important for outdoor units.
+This step is incredibly important for outdoor units.

-7. Let it dry completely before restoring power.
+7. Let it dry completely before safely restoring power.

 hvac-check-list